-Visit Georgia's Stovall Mill Covered Bridge in Helen Georgia - This 1895 covered bridge, also known as Sautee-Nacoochee, Helen Bridge and Chickamauga Bridge was built by Wil Pardue.
-Historic marker, picnic area and parking available.
-Stay and Play in GA!
+This 1895 covered bridge, also known as Sautee-Nacoochee, Helen Bridge and Chickamauga Bridge was built by Wil Pardue.
+Historic marker, picnic area, Chickamauga Creek and parking available for free at this historic bridge.

 Located in an area of White County, rich in history and legends of the Cherokee, Stovall Mill Bridge spans Chickamauga Creek.
 This is not to be confused with the more famous northwest Georgia Creek of the same name.
 An earlier covered bridge stood here but was washed away in the early 1890's.
 The bridge retains the name of the miller, Fred Stovall, Sr.; who operated the mill complex for many years.

-This bridge is a short drive from the numerous attractions in the area and is worth the trip.
-The bridge appeared in the 1950's movie I'd Climb the Highest Mountain starring Susan Heyward.
+This bridge is a near numerous attractions in the Georgia mountains area, and is worth the trip.
+This bridge appeared in the 1950's movie I'd Climb the Highest Mountain starring Susan Heyward.

 Directions: From Atlanta, take I-85 north to I-985 north, to Hwy.
 23 west, to Hwy.
 17 to Sautee, then go 3 miles north of Old Sautee Store on Hwy.
-255. In Unicoi State Park in the Northeast Mountains Travel Region.
+255. See the video below.